 Inquiries for mailed items

-The number of damaged letters was 0.0086% (0.0086% in 2018) of the total volume.
+Damaged letters represented 0.0127% of the total volume.
 The number includes items that were damaged before entering Posti’s mail sorting process.
 A cover letter addressed to the recipient was attached to damaged mail items.

-The data on parcels includes only items covered by the Postal Act.
+The information on parcels includes only items covered by the Postal Act

 Items misdelivered by other delivery companies returned to Posti

 Besides Posti, there are 16 other delivery companies in Finland that deliver letters.
-In 2019, approximately 113,000 (117,000 in 2018) misdelivered items carried by other delivery companies were returned to Posti.
+In 2021, approximately 190,000 misdelivered items carried by other delivery companies were returned to Posti.